Robust Moving Target Defence Against False Data Injection Attacks in Power Grids: Simulation

 \subsubsection{Random Attack}

-The ADPs on random attacks for case-6, case-14, and case-57 systems are summarised in Table \ref{tab:random_ac}.
-Similar to the studies on simplified AC models, the proposed robust algorithms can improve the ADPs by 10\%-40\% than the max-rank algorithm.
-In particular, for the cases with attack strength below 20, robust MTD can almost double the ADPs of max-rank MTD for all three systems.
-Therefore, the robust MTD designed by the principal angles between the subspaces of pre- and post- MTD Jacobian matrices can significantly improve the detection effectiveness for defending AC-FDI attacks.
+Random attacks ADPs for the full-AC cases-6, case-14, and case-57 systems are summarised in Table \ref{tab:random_ac}.
+Similar to studies on simplified AC models, the proposed robust algorithms can improve ADPs by 10\%-40\% compared with the max-rank algorithm.
+In particular, for cases with attack strength below 20, robust MTD can almost double the ADPs of max-rank MTD for all three systems.
+Therefore, the robust MTD designed by the principal angles between the subspaces of pre- and post- MTD Jacobian matrices are still effective on defending AC-FDI attacks.
 In addition, the attacks with larger attack strength are more likely to be detected while the detection probability for different systems under the same attack strength is slightly different due to their different load levels, parameters (e.g. the reactance to resistance ratios), and topologies.
 For instance, case-57 system is harder to detect as the ADPs in both max-rank and robust MTDs are lower than the case-6 and case-14 systems.

-To certify the detection performance, the residual distributions for case-6, case-14, and case-57 systems are summarized in Fig. \ref{fig:ac_result} where kernel density estimation (KDE) is used to smooth the histograms.
-The result implies that the proposed algorithms can generalize well on the AC-FDI attacks by sufficiently shifting the distribution positively, which is shown to be a key property on effective MTD with the measurement noise considered in Fig. \ref{fig:residual_illustration}.
-For each sub-figure, it can be observed that the detection probability without MTD is around 5\% which is the same as the predefined FPR and on average, the max-rank MTD performs worse than the robust MTD.
+To confirm detection performance, the residual distributions for the three systems are summarised in Fig. \ref{fig:ac_result} where kernel density estimation is used to smooth the histograms.
+The result implies that the proposed algorithms can generalise well to the AC-FDI attacks by sufficiently shifting the distribution positively, which is shown to be a key property on effective MTD with the measurement noise considered in Fig. \ref{fig:residual_illustration}.
+For each sub-figure, the max-rank MTD performs worse than the robust MTD on average as well.